gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

     Return the name of the current gesture as a string.
 The gestures are: ``"up"``, ``"down"``, ``"left"``, ``"right"``, ``"face up"``, ``"face down"``, ``"freefall"``, ``"3g"``, ``"6g"``, ``"8g"``, ``"shake"``.

-| The code below displays teh current gesture.
+| The code below displays the current gesture.
+It can be slow to change and may require small movement of the microbit to register properly.

 .. code-block:: python